 The CRD follows a four-year service and financial planning process to ensure that resources are used efficiently and that services effectively meet the needs of residents, municipalities, electoral areas and First Nations.
 On an annual and ongoing basis, the CRD monitors, reviews and adjusts its plans to ensure they stay relevant and evolve to reflect changes in the organization's strategic priorities as well as operating environment.
 Read more >>

-The 2017 budget year focuses on investment in the future of the region, while slightly reducing operating costs and maintaining staff levels.
+The 2017 budget year focuses on investment in the future and supporting regional priorities, while managing costs and diversifying revenue.

 The CRD budget consists of more than 200 individual service and sub-service budgets; some of which are recommended directly through standing committees of the CRD Board, and others which are recommended by sub-regional or local service commissions which have various degrees of delegated authority.
 The consolidated budget consists of the CRD’s operating and capital expenditures as well as Capital Regional Hospital District and Capital Region Housing Corporation expenditures.